CMHA Get Set & Connect Program

 Youth Clinic - East Van Youth Clinic

-• The services include pregnancy testing and counseling, birth control, emergency contraception, pap tests (not accessible during drop-in hours except on Saturdays), STD testing and treatment, and HIV testing and information.
+• Includes sexual health services: pregnancy testing and counseling, birth control, emergency contraception, pap tests (not accessible during drop-in hours except on Saturdays), STD testing and treatment, and HIV testing and information.

 • Additional services are offered such as support for social services, general counseling, mental health and addictions treatments, transgender health care, and more (housing, identification, government documents).